astiskala/adyen-checkout-sample/README.md

 ## Documentation

-For the complete integration guide, refer to the [Web Components documentation](https://docs.adyen.com/checkout/components-web/).
+For the complete integration guide, refer to https://docs.adyen.com/checkout/.

 ## Other sample projects